Dev

 what makes a good sprint goal

-It states an outcome, not a checklist — what will be true at the end and why it matters, ideally with a measurable target and clear user value.
-That focus helps the team prioritise when competing work appears mid-sprint.
+A good sprint goal states an outcome, not a checklist — what will be true at the end and why it matters to users, with a measurable target where possible.
+That focus lets the team prioritise when competing work appears mid-sprint.

-how is a goal different from a backlog
+how is a sprint goal different from the sprint backlog

 The backlog lists the work; the goal is the single purpose that work serves.
-A goal lets you decide whether a new request helps the sprint or distracts from it, which a raw ticket list cannot.
+A goal lets you decide whether a new request helps the sprint or distracts from it — something a raw ticket list cannot do.